H. J. C. Kulasingha: Legislative Council (1951 – 1955)

 Kulasingha retrospectively claimed that he had "nothing much" to do as Legislative Councillor as he was already a member of the Rural Board.
 He was re-elected to the committee of the Progressive Party in June.
 In August, he suggested that hawkers be removed from five-foot ways and that parking along both sides of main roads be banned in order to "solve Singapore's traffic problem."
 In October, the Singapore Standard reported that Kulasingha was the only councillor thus far who had "drawn attention" to the 200% to 300% increase in the rentals payable for the nearly 7,000 farmers with temporary occupation licenses.
 After a plea to the council for a postal office in Pasir Panjang, a postal agency was opened in the area on 1 November.
 Later that month, he was appointed to a newly-established Officers Selection Board.
-In December, Kulasingha was among three councillors who criticised the rent laws, which allowed landlords to evict a tennant if the latter had failed to pay rent 21 days after they were required to.
+In December, Kulasingha was among three councillors who criticised the rent laws, which allowed landlords to evict a tenant if the latter had failed to pay rent 21 days after they were required to.
 He was appointed to the Singapore Civil Defence Advisory Committee in February 1952.
 In June, he was appointed to a Select Committee of the council for the Wages Council Bill.
 At a council meeting in August, Kulasingha urged the government to lay buoys to indicate the maritime boundaries in the Durian Straits and to introduce one or two patrol boats in the area to guard fishermen as several fishermen been arrested by Indonesian authorities while fishing in international waters or near Indonesia's maritime boundary in the past seven months.
 He also asked for increases in the allowances for beneficiaries of the Widows' and Orphans' Pension Fund, as well as for more homes for the aged and destitute.
 In March 1953, Kulasingha was appointed to a sub-committee formed to investigate the potential banning of trishaws in the City area.